markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

 - [App and website filtering policies](#app-and-website-filtering-policies)
     - App and website filtering policies apply only to Enterprise and Education editions of Windows
 - [Allow export of Recall and snapshot information](#allow-export-of-recall-and-snapshot-information)
+    - The export of Recall and snapshot information feature and its policy applies only to devices in the European Economic Area (EEA)

 > [!IMPORTANT]
 > The policy to manage Click to Do doesn't affect Click to Do in Recall.
 For more information, see [Manage Click to Do](manage-click-to-do.md).